-Former Republican Ohio Gov. John Kasich is expected to speak on behalf of presumptive Democratic presidential candidate Joe Biden this August at the Democratic National Convention, according to the Associated Press.
+Former Republican Ohio Gov. John Kasich will speak on behalf of presumptive Democratic presidential candidate Joe Biden this August at the Democratic National Convention, according to the Washington Examiner.

 Kasich ran for the Republican nomination back in 2016 against Trump and has since been a vocal critic of Trump.

-Ben Shapiro, editor emeritus at the Daily Wire, tore into Kasich on Monday and the idea that he might be speaking at the Democratic National Convention in support of Biden.
+Ben Shapiro, editor emeritus at the Daily Wire, tore into Kasich earlier this month over the idea that he might be speaking at the Democratic National Convention in support of Biden.

 “Did he ever stop running for president?
-Did he officially drop out in 2016 or is he still actually running?” asked Shapiro during an interview on Fox News.
+Did he officially drop out in 2016 or is he still actually running?”
+Shapiro mockingly asked.

 Shapiro joked that Kasich has likely been a regular guest of honor at “rubber chicken dinners” where he gives speeches “no one listens to.”

-“My goodness, where is the groundswell in Democratic Party circles — like oh my God, John Kasich is coming — I’m so excited I can’t wait for John Kasich to speak — Words said by No one in the history of man.”
+“My goodness, where is the groundswell in Democratic Party circles — like oh my God, John Kasich is coming — I’m so excited I can’t wait for John Kasich to speak — Words said by No one in the history of man,” Shapiro said.